vladignatyev/base64tool/site/about.md

 Existing online tools those easily searched in Google are lacking of modern user experience and, basically, they’re lacking of awesomeness!

 The solution is straightforward: the Ultimate Base64 Tool, suitable for big files, all-way encoding with simple yet powerful GUI, that doesn't transmit anything over network for much better performance.
 This is how the website was born.

+# Learn more about Base64
+[Mozilla Developer Glossary](https://developer.mozilla.org/en-US/docs/Glossary/Base64) have a note about Base64 and its implementation in modern browsers.